 About the client

 New Directions was set up in 1994 to help signpost people into employment.
-The business has grown remarkably over the past couple of decades, and has changed to reflect the needs of recruitment and training trends.
-Our operation now exists across eleven UK cities and towns.
+The business has grown over the past couple of decades and changed to reflect shifts in recruitment and training, and now operates across eleven UK towns and cities.

-Our aim is to embed ourselves in the communities we work within.
-By becoming a partner to key markets we can best understand their needs.
-We have evolved our offer to include training services to help businesses up-skill their employees as well as offering a bespoke recruitment service.
+The company's aim is to embed itself in the communities it works in, becoming a partner to key markets so it can understand their needs.
+It has expanded its offer to include training services that help businesses upskill their employees, alongside its recruitment work.

-Throughout all of the markets we work within – education, social care, domiciliary care, and the pharmaceutical sector – we aim to become a supplier of choice.
+Across the markets it serves, education, social care, domiciliary care and the pharmaceutical sector, New Directions aims to be a supplier of choice.

 Sarah Jackson